tests-always-included/wick/lib/README.md

 This is intended to be used at the beginning of your shell scripts in order to ensure correctness in your programming.

+Please check out the detailed explanation of [strict mode] for further information.

 Example:

     #!/bin/bash